-- Simulations focused on routing protocols ability to react to topology changes and viewing performance under a range of conditions. - 50 wireless nodes in ad hoc network over a 1500m x 300m grid for 900 simulated seconds of time. - Physical characteristics meant to model WaveLAN DSSS.
+- Simulations focused on routing protocols ability to react to topology changes and viewing performance under a range of conditions. - 50 wireless nodes in ad hoc network over a 1500m x 300m grid for 900 simulated seconds of time. - Physical characteristics meant to model WaveLAN DSSS (Note - this is old technology now!).